Syringe pumps and microfluidics

 Conclusion: Find the balance between responsiveness and stability

-If you want more information about the different types of existing microfluidic flow control instruments, please see our tutorial on how to choose the right microfluidics flow control system for your research.
+If you want more information about the different types of existing microfluidic flow control instruments, please see our tutorial on how to choose the right microfluidic flow control system for your research.

 How to upgrade your microfluidic syringe pump ?